Tekdirfan/Matching-Algorithms/README.md

 - Respects improvement: If an agent's priority improves at a school, they are guaranteed to be no worse off.
 - May not always produce a stable matching in the two-sided sense.

+## Parameters

+- `students` : dict
+  - A dictionary where keys are student names and values are lists of school preferences.
+  - Example: `{'Alice': ['School1', 'School2'], 'Bob': ['School2', 'School1']}`

+- `schools` : dict
+  - A dictionary where keys are school names and values are dictionaries containing:
+    - `priorities` : list
+      - A list of student names in order of preference.
+    - `capacity` : int
+      - An integer representing the school's capacity.
+  - Example:
+    ```python
+    {
+      'School1': {
+        'priorities': ['Bob', 'Alice'],
+        'capacity': 1
+      },
+      'School2': {
+        'priorities': ['Alice', 'Bob'],
+        'capacity': 1
+      }
+    }
+    ```

+## Returns

+- dict
+  - A dictionary representing the matching, where keys are student names and values are assigned schools.
+  - Example: `{'Alice': 'School1', 'Bob': 'School2'}`

 ## Usage

 ```python